I served to develop projects, as a Catholic Charities agency-based Community- and "Parish-Social-Ministry-" organizer.

 EXAMPLE: In this "ABCD case" I met a volunteer parishioner, enrolled in Cincinnati's Lay Pastoral Ministry Program, of which I'm a graduate (MA in Religion).
 This includes a required, cap-stone Ministry Project (part of her curriculum).
 In conversation she clarified her ABCD "motivation to act."
 She wanted to organize "Mentor Moms," from parishes.

 The result was a Team of Mentor Mom parish volunteers (middle-income, suburban mothers) who combined their gifts in the course of trainings, starting with an ABCD weekend at Xavier for Teams.
 They were attracted to worked in concert with a maternity-clinic-nurse and inner-city parish staff minister doing "Emergency Assistance (EA)" work (food pantry, etc.).
+The result was a project build "from the inside out," from and between, two twinning Catholic communities.

-Connected by the clinician, Mentor Moms worked, in Northern Kentucky, with the parish EA staff and expecting often-single low-income mothers.
+Connected by the clinician, Mentor Moms worked, in Northern Kentucky, with the neighborhood parish EA staff and expecting often-single low-income mothers.
 ABCD-trained Mentors also were oriented as a Team, for their well-defined Mentor-Mom volunteer-role, with Junior League of nearby Cincinnati, in their Mentor Mom orientation-program.

 Mentor Mom's structured, collaborative role was to "accompany" low-income mothers during pregnancy and afterwards.
 These low-income mothers and their children, in poor neighborhoods, were isolated and vulnerable.
 For example, public financial-assistance was low, housing relatively expensive and the nearby women & children's homeless-shelter (part of Catholic Charities) was perpetually full.